BryceRussell/inject-asset-prototype/README.md

 ### Why?

-- Inject static assets from any folder
+- Inject static assets from anywhere
-- Include asset inside Astro bundle
+- Include assets inside the Astro bundle
 - Access the bundled/hashed path of an asset inside an integration

 ### How?